yescallop/areacodes/README.md

 # areacodes
-A Kotlin program that merges [Codes for the administrative divisions of the People's Republic of China][1] (at and above county level) from 1980 to 2020 into a whole, which shows the information of modifications with corresponding time.
+A Kotlin / Rust program that merges [Codes for the administrative divisions of the People's Republic of China][1] (at and above county level) from 1980 to 2020 into a whole, which shows the information of modifications with corresponding time.